gvwilson/fiction/iffy/index.md

 "That's the bloody *Taroona*!"

 As if in answer a splash of text began scrolling next to the image.
-*Glenunga*-class forward combat asset... active keel... modified infrared profile... modified camouflage...
+*Glenunga*-class forward combat asset… active keel… modified infrared profile… modified camouflage…
 The words solidified into a spider-web of facts and guesswork as the *Guinevere*'s core tried to make sense of what it was seeing.